No products in the cart.

 I should preface this Sig P938 review by saying I’m an unashamed Glock fanboy, specifically the Glock 19, but that’s not the point of this review.
 I’m going to dive into the Sig Sauer P938 from a Glock fan’s perspective but not in a sense you would normally think.

-I plan to give the gun a fair assessment, just like I did the Wilson Combat EDC X9.
+I plan to give the gun a fair assessment, just like I did the Wilson Combat EDC X9 and the FN 509.
 Since I bought the gun with my hard-earned money, it only makes sense to give it a fair shake.
 So let’s see what the Sig Sauer P938 pistol is all about.

 P938 Table of Contents